-Ms. Mayer has served as an Executive Advisor at Siris Capital Group, a private equity firm, since January 2018.
+Ms. Mayer served as an Executive Advisor at Siris Capital Group, a private equity firm, from January 2018 to October 2024.
 She previously served as Executive Vice President, Corporate Development and Technology at Sempra Energy, a public utility company, from November 2018 until January 2019.
 Prior to that, Ms. Mayer served as President and Chief Executive Officer of Ixia, a leading network testing and security solutions provider where she led the company through a transformative period from 2014 until its acquisition in April 2017 by Keysight Technology Inc. Prior to her time at Ixia, Ms. Mayer was a Senior Vice President, General Manager at Hewlett-Packard Company ("HP") from 2011 to 2014, leading the expansion of its networking business, and prior to that, a vice president of marketing and alliances for HP's enterprise servers storage and networking group from 2010 to 2011.

-Committee membership: Technology
+Committee membership: Audit; Technology

 As a respected technology leader, Ms. Mayer brings broad and diverse expertise in networking, high speed communication, and cybersecurity.
 Her prior leadership experience in both global corporations and technology startups demonstrates her ability to navigate a dynamic and complex technology landscape while driving business growth.
-HPE's Board and our Technology Committee benefit from her strategic mindset, strong leadership skills, her and commitment to technological innovation.
+HPE's Board and our Technology Committee benefit from her strategic mindset, strong leadership skills, and commitment to technological innovation.
+Ms. Mayer continues to improve her expertise in emerging technologies, as evidenced by her MS in cybersecurity from NYU in 2022 and a graduate certification in Al technology and management from UC Berkeley in 2023.

 - · Business development and strategy

 - · Business ethics

 - Cybersecurity

 - Environmental

-- Executive level leadership
+- · Executive level leadership

-- · Extensive industry leadership
+- Extensive industry leadership

-- · Financial and Audit
+- Financial and audit (audit committee financial expert)

 - Global

-- · Growth and transformation
+- Growth and transformation

 - · Human capital management

 - Investment

 - Operations

 - Public company board governance

 - · Risk and compliance

-- Social

 - · Technological Innovation

-^{} Box Inc. is a company that develops cloud-based content management, file sharing, and collaboration tools, Sempra Energy is a public utility company, and LAM Research Corporation is a company that provides fabrication equipment and services to the semiconductor industry.
+^{} Astera Labs, Inc. designs, manufactures and sells semiconductor-based connectivity solutions, Box Inc. is a company that develops cloud-based content management, file sharing, and collaboration tools, and LAM Research Corporation is a company that provides fabrication equipment and services to the semiconductor industry.

 ^{} Within the last 5 years.
-Marvell Technology, Inc. is a semiconductor development and production company.
+Marvell Technology, Inc. is a semiconductor development and production company, and Sempra Energy is a public utility company.